-EQUALITY
+EQUALITY § 29

-1. Each Seafarer shall be entitled to work, train and live in an environment free from harassment and bullying whether sexually, racially or otherwise motivated.
-The Company will regard breaches of this undertaking as a serious act of misconduct on the part of Seafarers.
+1. Each Seafarer shall be entitled to work, train and live in an environment free from harassment and bullying whether sexually, racially or otherwise motivated, in accordance with ITF policy guidelines.

-FEES, WELFARE FUND AND REPRESENTATION OF SEAFARERS
+MEMBERSHIP FEES, WELFARE FUND AND REPRESENTATION OF SEAFARERS § 30

-1. Subject to national legislation, in order to be covered by this Agreement all seafarers shall be treated as members of an appropriate national trade union affiliated to the ITF.
+1. Subject to national legislation, in order to be covered by this Agreement all Seafarers shall be treated as members of an appropriate national trade union affiliated to the ITF.
 2. The Company shall arrange to pay fees for Seafarers covered by this Agreement.
 These fees may be deducted from the monthly gross wages and their amount shall be in accordance with the terms of the relevant union.
 The deduction and payment of fees shall not lead to the Seafarers automatically becoming registered members of the union, however it entitles all Seafarers to equal trade union rights and representation for the period of coverage by this Agreement.
-3. The Company shall on their own behalf pay contributions to the ITF Seafarers' International Assistance, Welfare and Protection Fund in accordance with the terms of the Special Agreement.
-4. The Company acknowledge the right of the ITF to appoint a liaison representative from among the Seafarers.
-5. The Company acknowledges the right of the crew to elect a safety representative to the on-board Safety and Health Committee.
-Such a representative shall be entitled to the same protections as the liaison representative as provided for in Article 31.5 below.
+3. The Company shall pay contributions to the ITF Seafarers' International Assistance, Welfare and Protection Fund in accordance with the terms of the Special Agreement.
+4. The Company acknowledges the right of Seafarers to participate in union activities and to be protected against acts of anti-union discrimination as per ILO Conventions Nos.
+87 and 98 5.
+The Company acknowledges the right of the crew to elect a safety representative to the on board Safety and Health Committee.
+Such a representative shall be entitled to the same protections as the liaison representative as provided for in §31(5) below.

-BREACH OF AGREEMENT
+BREACH OF AGREEMENT § 31

-1. If the Company breaches the terms of this Agreement, the ITF or the ITF-affiliated union, for itself or acting on behalf of the Seafarers, and/or any Seafarer shall be entitled to take such measures against the Company as may be deemed necessary to obtain redress.
+1. If the Company breaches the terms of this Agreement, the ITF or the ITF-affiliated union, for itself or acting on behalf of the Seafarers, and/or any Seafarer shall be entitled to take such measures against the Company as may they deemed necessary to obtain redress.

-AMENDMENT OF THE AGREEMENT
+AMENDMENT OF THE AGREEMENT § 32

-1. If the ITF Headquarters and the Company mutually agree on amendments and/or additions with regard to the application and contents of this Agreement, such amendments and additions shall be agreed in writing and signed by the parties and incorporated in the Special Agreement.
+1. The terms and conditions of this Agreement shall be reviewed annually by the ITF and if at any time the ITF and the Company mutually agree on amendments and/or additions to this Agreements, such amendments and additions shall be agreed in writing and signed by the parties and considered incorporated in the Special Agreement.

-WAIVERS AND ASSIGNMENTS
+WAIVERS AND ASSIGNMENTS § 33